sneddobuilds/PdfPigDocs/docs/API/compress.markdown

 ---

 # Compress
-Merge allows you to post a zip of pdfs and images to be merged together and compressed.
+Allows you to compress a pdf.

 | Endpoint        |